percona/pmm/source/install/aws.rst

 Running PMM Server Using AWS Marketplace
 ********************************************************************************

-You can run an instance of |pmm-server| hosted at AWS Marketplace.
+You can run an instance of PMM Server hosted at AWS Marketplace.
 This method replaces the outdated method where you would have to accessing an AMI (Amazon Machine Image) by using its ID, different for each region.